Students from all backgrounds have the chance to be part of the St Mark’s community.

 St Mark’s offers a range of bursaries to students including those who are from an indigenous background, a third world country, or refugees or asylum seekers in Australia.
 Other grants assist those from rural, remote and regional Australia who require financial help for College fees.
 In addition, some bursaries are paid to students who take on leadership or specialised roles within the College community.

 All scholarship applications for new students, unless otherwise specified, are to be submitted to St Mark’s College for assessment by the scholarships committee in January.
-Applications can be sent in as soon as possible following application to the College, but must be received by the first Sunday in January at the latest.
+Applications should be sent in as soon as possible following application to the College.
 Successful applicants will be notified by 31st January following confirmation of their St Mark’s College offer.

 The full list of Scholarships, Grants, Prizes and Bursaries can be found here